England’s Footpaths: From Coast to Castle

 The Coleridge Way is a 51-mile (82 km) long-distance trail through Somerset and Devon's picturesque landscapes, inaugurated in April 2005.
 Named after the Romantic poet Samuel Taylor Coleridge, this route connects significant sites related to his works, such as The Rime of the Ancient Mariner and Kubla Khan.
 Hikers traverse heathland, moorland, woodlands, farmland and valleys while discovering charming villages like Quantock Hills, Brendon Hills and Exmoor National Park.
 Notable stops include Coleridge Cottage in Nether Stowey (the poet's former residence), Porlock Village, Watersmeet and Lynmouth (trail endpoint).
 With a mix of natural beauty, historical significance and literary connections, this moderate-level hike offers an immersive experience for both casual walkers and literature enthusiasts alike.

 The Gritstone Trail in Cheshire, England is a challenging route that spans from Disley to Kidsgrove.
-This trail, named for the 300 million-year-old millstone grit rock formations in the area, offers stunning views of the Cheshire plain.
-The trail is divided into three sections and while there are few facilities along the trail itself, pubs, cafés and shops are found in nearby towns.
+This trail, named after the 300 million-year-old millstone grit rock formations in the area, offers stunning views of the Cheshire plain.
+It is divided into three sections and while there are few facilities along the trail itself, pubs, cafés and shops can be found in nearby towns.

 The Jack Mytton Way is a nearly 100-mile trail that goes through the Shropshire countryside.
 The trail utilises rural byways, bridleways and country lanes to guide walkers, cyclists and horseback riders through market towns, villages, moorland and past ancient earthworks.
 The trail can be completed in 5–7 days on horseback.